Teacher Tips for Stress-Free Science Fair Projects

 Showing students a few sample boards from past students is a great starting point!

 Although science projects and independent investigations can be overwhelming, they don’t have to be!
-Remember to take it slow, plan your project in chunks, and to go digital if possible!
+Remember to use these teacher tips for stress-free science projects!
 Your students will have an unforgettable experience and learn skills that will last a lifetime!

 Make science projects and independent investigations organized and easy!